Where we are

 The Brain Injury Rehabilitation Trust (BIRT)'s referral service is free, transparent, available nationally and expert-led - we support you through the referral process every step of the way.
 BIRT provides a wide range of assessment and rehabilitation services to meet the needs of people with acquired brain injury (ABI).
 It does not matter if the injury was recent or a long time ago, or whether the person has had rehabilitation before.

-- Complete and return the BIRT referral form
+- Complete and return our secure online BIRT referral form

 - The most suitable BIRT service will then be discussed with you